Formula to Calculate Indexation Cost

 Pay capital gain tax @ 12.50% straight on gain of $5,000 ($15,000 less $10,000) which shall be $625.

-Hence, the tax outflow is more in option II; the taxpayer should opt for an option I, which is with Indexation.
+Hence, the tax outflow is more in option II; the taxpayer should opt for an option I with Indexation.

 Relevance and Uses

-Indexation is widely used in many of the countries for gauging the economic conditions.
-As stated earlier, this is the most commonly used measure for valuing the assets to current prices and, by proxy, for knowing the effectiveness of the economic policy of the government.
+Indexation is widely used in many countries for gauging economic conditions.
+As stated earlier, this is the most commonly used measure for valuing the assets to current prices and, by proxy, for knowing the effectiveness of the government's economic policy.
 The Indexation shall give the businesses, the government, and citizens a brief idea about the changes in the price of the assets in the economy and can act as a guide to making decisions about the whole economy.
-Indexation is used in the field of taxation and in other fields of finance to know the true value of the asset purchased from base year to the current period.
+Indexation is used in the field of taxation and in other fields of finance to know the true value of the asset purchased from the base year to the current period.